There is a great quote that I always like to look at during the holiday season. Here it is:

 Have you ever been annoyed by how long it took for your significant other (or anyone else for that matter) to answer a question or do something?
 I know I sure have.
 I was once in a relationship where my boyfriend would rarely respond to a question without a good 20 minutes to think it over.
 I am not the kind of person who likes to sit around and think a simple question like "How was your day?" over for 20 minutes (okay, I might be exaggerating), so I got annoyed with him.

 In Scientology, there is a test you can use on your significant other (or anyone else, friends, family, whoever!) to see if you will be able to communicate with them or if you will go crazy trying to communicate with them.
-This is an interesting and important test to make,
+This is an interesting and important test to make, since communication is so important in a relationship.

 So, without further ado, here it is from the horse's mouth (meaning as written by L. Ron Hubbard):